davidsaltacc/walink/README.md

 [Most issues should be gone, but there is always a small chance something goes wrong anyway.
 The best first fix is probably to just restart walink.](https://en.wikipedia.org/wiki/Ostrich_algorithm)

+Should reconnect after network disrupts for a short time, not guaranteed it works though.
+Sometimes a manual restart is neccessary.

 # Disclaimer

 I do not encourage the use of software to tamper with one's own WhatsApp account.
 This is merely for purposes of experimentation and a proof-of-concept.